mxagar/machine_learning_ibm/05_Deep_Learning/05_Deep_Learning.md

 Interesting video: [Variational Autoencoders by Xavier Steinbrugge](https://www.youtube.com/watch?v=9zKuYvjFFS8).

+The nice thing of variational autoencoders is that we can vary the latent sigma values and see how the created images vary according to them.
+Section [5.2 Lab: Autoencoders](#5.2-Lab:-Autoencoders) has an example.

 #### Disentangled Variational Autoencoders ($\beta$-VAE)

 Disentangled Variational Autoencoders or beta VAEs are VAEs in which the loss function consisting of the two aforementioned components is weighted: a `beta` factor is multiplied to the KL divergernce (difference of distributions wrt. the Normal).